 - Managers use this as a platform to get first-hand feedback from employees to talk about their grievances and how to handle them.

-- Keeping year on year record of appraisals gives managers a very good idea what is the pattern of the growth rate of employees and which ones have a declining rate and what actions need to be taken to improve it.
+- Keeping year-on-year records of appraisals gives managers a very good idea what is the pattern of the growth rate of employees and which ones have a declining rate, and what actions need to be taken to improve it.